molecula/documentation/_includes/cloud/cloud-db-shape-summary.md

-FeatureBase Cloud has the concept of "shapes" which are based on real-world implementations and define:
+FeatureBase Cloud has the concept of "shapes" which are based on real-world implementations of FeatureBase and define:
 * How much memory is available
 * how much disk space is available
 * how many Virtual Central Processing Units (vCPUs) are available to perform ingestion and queries

-{: .note }
-Production shapes are not available on trial accounts.
+NOTE: Production shapes are not available on trial accounts.